top of page

 Percentage Based Fee Structure

-A percentage based fee structure is a type of property management fee structure in which the landlord pays a percentage of rent collected as payment for services rendered.
+A percentage based fee structure is a type of property management fee structure in which the landlord pays a percentage of rent collected as payment for services rendered, typically 8-12% of gross monthly rental income.
 This type of fee structure can be beneficial for landlords who have multiple properties or fluctuating rental income, as they will only pay for what they use.

 Percentage Based Fee Structure